HSbeast23/MyNewApp/README.md

 ## 🩺 Overview

 BloodLink empowers hospitals, administrators, and volunteers to collaborate around urgent blood requirements.
-The application provides streamlined donor onboarding, intelligent matching, and real-time notifications so that the right donor can be connected to the right receiver within minutes.
+The application provides streamlined donor onboarding, intelligent matching, and real-time in-app updates so that the right donor can be connected to the right receiver within minutes.
 A dedicated admin suite ensures that blood banks maintain visibility over donation activity, matched pairs, and operational KPIs.

 ---